whooohq/whq-dev-tryout/README.md

 ## What you need to do

-You need to replicate [this layout (here)](https://github.com/whooohq/whq-dev-tryout/blob/master/whqdevtryout-demo.png?raw=true) as a homepage in a WordPress instance.
+You need to replicate [this layout (here)](https://github.com/whooohq/whq-dev-tryout/blob/master/whqdevtryout-demo.png?raw=true) as a homepage in a WordPress instance, creating your own theme (from Underscores).

 Here is the design [in Figma](https://www.figma.com/proto/IBWdfY1kJcdPe4yd285QYI/Prueba?node-id=0%3A3&scaling=min-zoom).